Mailman (City Letter Carrier)

 I am expecting an envelope that was shipped via First Class Mail with Delivery Confirmation.
 Will it be delivered to my mailbox or to my door?
 I am asking because I would like it to be delivered to the mailbox because I won't be home.
 Thanks!

-Asked by TomT over 10 years ago
+Asked by TomT almost 11 years ago

 Generally if the item fits in your mailbox and doesn't require a signature it would be put in your mailbox.
 This includes First Class Mail with Delivery Confirmation (which rarely would require a signature unless the sender requests it).
 I hope that is what happens in your case.
 You may not have read my other replies on this forum but I do a lot of hedging in my answers due to the lack of consistency in delivery and procedures which I hear about both where I work and other places around the country.
 Also, I don't like to give misinformation or mislead anybody.
 As much as I know how things should be done with regards to mail delivery, the reality is it doesn't always work out that way.
 Thank you for writing.